Happening at the LCM

 - Tuesday – Saturday:

 Closed Major Holidays

 Thanksgiving Day, November 26th

 - Adults must accompany children under 16 years.

 - Handicap accessible.

-Katrina Voices: New Orleans’ Youngest Citizens Share their Journeys of Personal Growth, Love and Resilience 10 Years Following Hurricane Katrina
+Louisiana Children’s Museum’s Katrina Voices Storytelling Project and Exhibit — New Orleans’ Youngest Citizens Share their Journeys of Personal Growth, Love and Resilience 10 Years Following Hurricane Katrina

-Katrina Voices is a project of the Louisiana Children’s Museum, supported by the W.K.
-Kellogg Foundation.
-Katrina Voices shares the reflections of 24 children from Orleans, St. Bernard and Jefferson Parishes who were ages 4-11 on August 29, 2005.
+The Louisiana Children’s Museum, with support from the W.K.
+Kellogg Foundation, has introduced Katrina Voices, a storytelling project and exhibit now on display throughout August.
+Katrina Voices shares the reflections of 24 children from Orleans, St. Bernard and Jefferson parishes who were ages 4 – 11 at the time of Hurricane Katrina, and today, are ages 14-21.
 Their individual stories portray journeys of personal growth, love and resilience ten years following Hurricane Katrina.
-For more information click HERE.
+Learn more here.

 LCM Receives Nation’s Highest Museum Honor, The National Medal for Museum and Library Service

 The Louisiana Children’s Museum has been awarded the 2015 National Medal for Museum and Library Services– the nation’s highest honor for museums and libraries.
 For the Louisiana Children’s Museum, this honor recognizes the memorable and often life-changing opportunities we offer children and families through our community programs such as Play Power, Word Play, Literacy Pathways, Family Camp, Family Fest, Sensory Friendly Family Learning and others.
 These programs focus on early childhood development, resiliency building, family literacy, parenting and other critical life skills.
 To read more about this prestigious honor, click here.